-Laboratory toxicity studies have demonstrated great variation amongst planktonic organisms in response to the effects of spilled oil, with phytoplankton generally considered less sensitive than zooplankton /125/.
+Laboratory toxicity studies have demonstrated great variation amongst planktonic organisms in response to the effects of spilled oil, with phytoplankton generally considered less sensitive to effects than zooplankton /125/.

-Tests in containers of naturally occurring algae and water soluble fraction of North Sea oil concentrations of 0.1 mg/l (=100 ppb) showed no significant effects on the total primary production /126/.
+Off the coast of western Scotland tests in containers of naturally occurring algae and water soluble fraction of North Sea oil concentrations of 0.1 mg/l (=100 ppb) showed no significant effects on the total primary production /126/.
 Toxic effects including decreases in growth rate and inhibition of photosynthesis have been observed in phytoplankton exposed to water soluble fractions of oil concentrations ranging from 1,000 ppb to 10,000 ppb /127/.